rclone Züs Integration

 rclone mkdir myZus:<path>/<new_directory_name>

-Example: create new direcotry in the root (This example shows new directory name as "newDirectory")
+Example: create new directory in the root (This example shows new directory name as "newDirectory")

 rclone mkdir myZus:/newDirectory